Konikon/learn-language/README.md

 - NodeJS and Express for  Back-end with MongoDB for noSQL database manager

 ## Setup instructions
-1. Clone this git repository https://github.com/vschool-september-2017/learn-language
+1. Clone this git repository https://github.com/Konikon/learn-language
 2. cd learn-language
 3. cd server -> npm install -> nodemon server.js (run server and don't close it)
 5. cd ..
 6. cd client -> npm install -> npm start (run react website)
-7. You can study language my with App. : )
+7. You can study any language with this App. : )